SidharthArya/SidharthArya/AWESOME-STARS.md

 ## TypeScript

+- [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
+Accuracy of this version is 40-60%, accuracy of the commercial Fingerprint Identification is 99.5%.
+V4 of this library is BSL licensed.
 - [leptonai/search_with_lepton](https://github.com/leptonai/search_with_lepton) - Building a quick conversation-based search demo with Lepton AI.
 - [ionic-team/capacitor](https://github.com/ionic-team/capacitor) - Build cross-platform Native Progressive Web Apps for iOS, Android, and the Web ⚡️
 - [vscode-org-mode/vscode-org-mode](https://github.com/vscode-org-mode/vscode-org-mode) - Emacs Org Mode for Visual Studio Code